 - Third-Party Payments: Persons providing investment advice on behalf of our firm are licensed as independent insurance agents.
-These persons will earn commission-based compensation for selling insurance products.
+These persons will earn commission-based compensation for selling insurance products and other non-cash compensation such as prizes, trips, and entertainment.
 Insurance commissions are separate and in addition to our advisory fees.
 This practice presents a conflict of interest because they have an incentive to recommend insurance products to you for the purpose of generating commissions rather than solely based on your needs. - Because our revenue is derived from asset-based fees, we have an incentive to grow your account as much as possible.
 This could cause us to take overly aggressive positions in conflict with your interests in an attempt to grow your account, or could incentivize us to inflate the valuations of illiquid investments held in your account.

-How might your conflicts of interest affect me, and how will you address them?
+Key Questions to Ask Your Financial Professional How might your conflicts of interest affect me, and how will you address them?